Lightning-AI/litgpt/tutorials/prepare_dataset.md

 - `mask_inputs`: Whether we require any masking or not.

-- `ignore_index`: Explicitely which index to ignore when preparing the dataset.
+- `ignore_index`: Mask out all the tokens after this index when preparing the dataset.

 To use the the settings described above, you can add the respective command line arguments when calling `prepare_csv.py` as shown in the example below: